piroor/treestyletab/CONTRIBUTING.md

 ## Translations, pull requests

-If you've fixed a problem you met by your hand, then please send the difference as a pull request.
+If you've fixed a problem you met by your hand, then please send a pull request to me.

-And, if you translated TST for your language, please feedback it for me as a pull request.
+Translations also.
+Pull requests are easy to merge, than sending ZIP files.
-You'll be able to do it without any local application - you can do it on the GitHub.
+You'll do it without any local application - you can do it on the GitHub.